-The 2020 James and Eileen Christmas Business Plan Competition will be held on Thursday, April 16, from 6 to 9 p.m. in rooms 201/202 in The Peter J. Tobin College of Business.
+The 2021 James and Eileen Christmas Business Plan Competition will be held on Thursday, April 15, from 6 to 8 p.m. virtually on Microsoft Teams at The Peter J. Tobin College of Business.
 This year’s top prize for a 15-page business plan is $5,000.

 Underwritten by James W. Christmas ’70CBA and Eileen Christmas, and hosted by The Peter J. Tobin College of Business and St. John’s University’s Office of Alumni Relations, the competition is open to all St. John’s undergraduate and graduate students.
-Last year’s winner, David Adams, designed a food truck business plan called The Doggie Bag.
+Last year’s competition was held virtually and can be viewed Here.

 This year’s keynote speaker is Stephen Distante ‘88CBA, Chairman and Founder of Vanderbilt Financial Group.

-There is still time to get your submission ready to meet the March 16 deadline.
+There is still time to get your submission ready to meet the March 15 deadline.
 Students can contact Ingrid D. Fray, D.M., Associate Professor, Management, for guidance.
 Or signup for workshops on Feb 11, 18, 25 or Mar.
 4 covering all aspects of the competition.
 The signup link is on the RULES Website.